py-mine/mcproto/docs/contributing/guides/breaking-changes.md

 - **Renaming functions, arguments, or classes** to align with better conventions.
 - **Adjusting method signatures**, such as adding required arguments or removing old ones.
 - **Changing behaviors** that can’t be applied retroactively without introducing errors.

+!!! important "Deprecating protocol changes"

+    Deprecations are **not used for protocol-related changes**, as the Minecraft protocol evolves independently of mcproto’s internal development.
+For these types of changes, mcproto will introduce a major version bump and require users to update.

+    *That said, these changes are still considered as breaking, and will need to be documented as such.*

 !!! note